 - Claims that situations targeting marginalized people are not actually related to oppression, particularly from privileged commenters who aren’t impacted by the post’s topic.
 This would be privilege explaining – when a person of privilege is explaining a marginalized person’s own experience to them.
 This oftens show up in the form of mansplaining, whitesplaining, cissplaining, thinsplaining and straightsplaining.

 - Attempt to derail the conversation to a tangential topic that doesn’t further the conversation regarding the post’s content, especially if it redirects attention away from a marginalized group’s experiences for the more dominant group’s experience or to minimize the marginalized group’s experiences.
-For example, saying #NotAllMen and #AllLivesMatter or, when talking about systemic violence against Black people, bringing up Black-on-Black crime.
+For example, saying #NotAllMen and #AllLivesMatter or claiming “racism against white people and “reverse racism.”

 Everyday Feminism reserves the right to hide or delete any comments that: